harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis.md

 Trinity was installed.

-Trinity runs with sample data demonstrated that using .fq files was resulting in erros.
+Trinity runs with sample data demonstrated that using .fq files was resulting in errors.
 Quality controlled reads were therefore converted from .fq to .fa
 ```bash
 #Files were uncompressed
 for ReadDir in $(ls -d dna_qc/P_aphanis/RNAexp1/*); do